mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 -  Introduction to RQs, outline of thesis etc -->

-## Introduction to broad context
+## Introduction to the thesis

 In this thesis, I explore digital game making as a vehicle to develop to computational fluency and participation in coding community practices.

 _Motivations behind game making_: The learning potential of digital game making is explored in depth in a review by Kafai and Burke.
 This review focuses primarily on the development of game making to support subject knowledge and coding prowess [-@kafai_constructionist_2015].

 However, as shown by varied research, the motivations of digital game making and wider making are more diverse, encompassing critical making and empowerment agendas AND MORE.
 While this thesis covers practical process of learning to code, it also addresses aspects of game making more to do with the overall expressive value of digital media.
 To reflect this, the term computational fluency is used at times as an overall guiding motivation.
 The term encompasses

     Computational fluency involves not only an understanding of computational concepts and problem-solving strategies, but also the ability to create and express oneself with digital technologies.

     Becoming fluent, whether with writing or coding, helps you to develop your thinking, develop your voice, and develop your identity.

     (Resnick, 2017 & 2018) - not sure which ones.